dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

 our friends to tally up an information histogram, our mind is always making inferences because the distribution of information usually tells us more than the info itself.
-Small talk may be all about the weather and the Yankees, but (it can tell us) about who talks to who and more.
+Small talk may be all about the weather and the Yankees, but informs about who talks to who and more.

+#

 Macroscopically, technology's effect on information diffusion produced viral sociocultural transformation, often with political or economic consequences.
-Writing was developed once and never forgotten.
+Writing developed once and never forgotten.
 Religious systems petrified on exposure to clay tablets, gradually locking these ephemeral systems of thought in place.
 The printing press democratized writing, effectively seizing it from the priest class by undermining the economics that enabled tight control.

 Each major innovation opened a new movement in our impressionistic arrangement of cross-cultural collaboration.
 Each led to its own